-Composer/producer Chris Nicolaides is a classically trained pianist and violinist who has been creating music for both television and recording artists since 1990.
-Comfortable working in many genres from pop to orchestral, his recent work includes scoring the music for the forthcoming five-part BBC1 Landmark series, Empire, presented by Jeremy Paxman, and The Queen’s Palaces, a three-part series presented by Fiona Bruce, which aired in prime time from 12th Sept 2011 on BBC1.
+In 2011/12 work included the five-part BBC1 Landmark series, Empire, presented by Jeremy Paxman, Shakespeare in Italy with Francesco Da Mosto, and The Queen’s Palaces, a three-part series presented by Fiona Bruce.
 In 2010 another landmark series, David Dimbleby’s Seven Ages of Britain, aired on BBC1, BBC2 and BBC HD to over five million viewers.
-This broke the audience record for a BBC Arts series, which was previously held by the four-part BBC1 series THE VICTORIANS– Their Story in Pictures, presented by Jeremy Paxman and also scored by Chris!
+This broke the audience record for a BBC Arts series, which was previously held by the four-part BBC1 series THE VICTORIANS– Their Story in Pictures, presented by Jeremy Paxman and also scored by Chris.
 Requests from the public for a soundtrack release of these series have been astonishing, as was the case for the popular 12-part BBC series, Francesco’s Mediterranean Voyage (broadcast in July/August, 2008 on BBC1, BBC2 and BBC HD).
-Following their success on DVD, an album featuring themes from these series is scheduled for release in 2012.
+Following their success on DVD, Chris chose to create the aforementioned live orchestral albums.

 August 2009 saw the start of the BBC2 series Saving Britain’s Past for which Chris composed the title music.
 Other recent BBC programmes featuring music by Chris include: How do you Solve a problem like Lolita?; Lost – The Mystery of Flight 447; Victoria: A Royal Love Story; The Private Life of an Easter Masterpiece; Gods & Monsters: Homer’s Odyssey; Treasures of the Anglo Saxons; Film 2010 and Springwatch.
 The Hollywood movie Tru Loved (2008) also featured Chris’s work.